 Ambient humidity is rarely considered as a source of electric energy in engineering solutions.
 On the contrary, the reversible sorption of ambient water by a nonhomogeneous material is a common actuation mechanism in the nature.
 For example, a pine cone opens as a result of dehydration of a layered structure with non-homogenous fiber orientation in different layers.88 Therefore, ambient humidity holds a significant energetic potential.

 It is well-known that asymmetric and reversible absorption of water by hygroscopic materials can be used for producing mechanical work.
-In its simplest way, this effect can be observed as curling of a sheet of paper due to moistening of one of its sides.89 Recently, the research on soft biomimetic artificial structures using sorption of water for actuation has gained a rising interest with a perspective of developing shape-morphing structures for soft robotics applications.90-92 Inspired by the natural phenomena, water vapor has been recently successfully employed in energy harvesting by Ma et al.93 However, in the work by Ma et al., humidity gradient was not converted directly to electric energy, but a fast and reversible, hydrolysis- and hydrogen-bonding-based actuation of a polypyrrole–polyol-borate polymer composite was converted to electric energy through incorporation of a layer of piezoelectric PVdF polymer.93 94
+In its simplest way, this effect can be observed as curling of a sheet of paper due to moistening of one of its sides.89 Recently, the research on soft biomimetic artificial structures using sorption of water for actuation has gained a rising interest with a perspective of developing shape-morphing structures for soft robotics applications.90-92 Inspired by the natural phenomena, water vapor has been recently successfully employed in energy harvesting by Ma et al.93 However, in the work by Ma et al., humidity gradient was not converted directly to electric energy, but a fast and reversible, hydrolysis- and hydrogen-bonding-based actuation of a polypyrrole–polyol-borate polymer composite was converted to electric energy through incorporation of a layer of piezoelectric PVdF polymer.93 Biological materials have also attracted attention as hygroelectrical energy harvesters.
+In 2014, Chen et al. have demonstrated fast and reversible mechanical response of Bacillus spores to water gradients.94 The cortex region of the bacillus spores undergoes strain of up to 50% as a result of hydration.
+The density of mechanical energy generated in the hydration process is extremely high – up to 60 MJ m−3.
+In the hygrovoltaic cell constructed by Chen et al., the water sorption energy is first converted into mechanical motion and subsequently transformed into electrical energy via an electromagnetic generator.

 Electrokinetic energy harvesters, which use streaming current as a power source, are perspective for small-scale energy harvesting95, because in its simple implementation it does not require any special engineered materials and a working device can be fabricated simply as an integral part of microfluidic devices.
 The efficiency of a streaming current-based energy harvesting system is significantly increased (up to 3% have been measured) in case the electric double-layers on opposite walls overlap, which can be achieved at channel heights around 75 nm.96 However, fabrication of microchannels with nanoscale dimensions by lithographic methods is complicated.
 For that reason, microporous materials, such as ion-selective 50-nm nanopores have been suggested.97 All electrokinetic energy harvesters presume a pressure-driven water flow for operation.
 To date, only a very few solutions have been presented which use sorption or diffusion effects for flow generation.
 Water evaporation-driven energy harvester with construction inspired by the water transport in trees, but the mechanism of electric energy generation based on streaming current formed in a microfluidic channel with electrically charged walls has been investigated by Borno et al.98 In addition, a straightforward solution for turning sorption effects in a hygroscopic PEDOT:PSS film into mechanical rotary or linear motion has been proposed by Okuzaki et al.99, 100